A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Introduction

-The rest of the paper is organized as follows: Section \ref{sec:rwork} refers to the most significant advances in the area of GAN-based tabular data augmentation.
+The rest of the paper is organized as follows: Section \ref{sec:rwork} cites the most significant advances in the area of GAN-based tabular data synthesis.
 Section \ref{sec:gan} describes the architecture and the basic components of \ganname{}.
 The model performance is evaluated in Section \ref{sec:exp}. and discussed in Section \ref{sec:disc}.
 Finally, Section \ref{sec:conc} states the conclusions of this study and outlines the most significant insights for future work.